Learn to manage money and prepare for the cost of higher education

 A checking account provides a means to learn how to responsibly handle cash, make smart financial decisions and keep track of your spending records.
 Whether you use a debit card or paper checks, your checking account can help you manage your budget, including paying your bills on time and balancing your checkbook.
 With these good habits, you can start building a good credit reputation NOW.

-A State Bank Free Checking Account is the right choice for easy, inexpensive checking.
+A State Bank Economy Checking Account is the right choice for easy, inexpensive checking.

 - No minimum balance